tablecables/college_football_predictor/README.md

 -   Review against betting lines
 -   Create a dashboard of some sort, maybe using Replit/Streamlit

+## Current Action
+-   [ ] Trying two different methods in collection.py and 01_data_collection.
+Fix and find out what is faster per game
+    1. Use team_stats_df to set our gameId and team name filter before making the API call
+    2. Make a big API call, then just pick the games we care about afterwards

 ## Action Items

 **Data Collection**